How to Stay Safe While Surfing the Internet

 To be safe, it’s always best practice to perform actions that require inputting personal information, such as changing your password, from the site itself and not through an email link.
 When in doubt, don’t hesitate to contact support from the supposed sender of an email to verify that the communication was legitimate.

-Strong Passwords
+5. Create Strong Passwords

-Create strong and unique passwords for each of your online accounts to minimize the risk of unauthorized access.
+Create and use strong and unique passwords for each of your online accounts to minimize the risk of unauthorized access.
 A password manager can help securely store and manage your passwords for all your accounts.
 Many also include password generators, which help minimize the reuse of passwords between sites.

 You should also avoid sharing passwords or writing them down on paper or in non-secured documents, such as text editors and documents.

-Multi-factor Authentication
+6. Select Multi-factor Authentication When Offered

 Two-factor or multi-factor authentication (MFA) adds an extra layer of security to your online accounts.
 MFA requires users to provide at least two forms of identification, such as a password and a one-time code sent to a registered device, like a smartphone.
 This functionality makes it more difficult for attackers to gain access to your accounts, even if they have your password.
 Enable MFA wherever available, especially for sensitive accounts like email, banking, and social media.

-Be mindful of the personal information you share online, as it can be used by cybercriminals for identity theft or targeted attacks.
-Limit the amount of personal information you share on social media and other public platforms, and adjust your privacy settings to control who can see your
+Be mindful of the personal information you share online.
+Cybercriminals can use it to steal your identity or launch targeted attacks.
+Limit the amount of personal information you share on social media and other public platforms, and adjust your privacy settings to control who can see your posts and personal details.

 Sharing too much information about your personal life can also have real-world consequences in other situations, such as in a personal injury case.
 If you’re involved in a personal injury lawsuit, you should take care never to reveal anything about your case online.
 When in doubt, speak to a personal injury lawyer about the best confidentiality practices in your circumstance.

-When conducting sensitive transactions such as online shopping or banking, ensure that you're using a secure website.
+When conducting sensitive financial transactions such as online shopping or banking, ensure that you're using a secure website.
 Look for a padlock icon and "https://" in the address bar, indicating that the site is encrypted and your data is protected.
-Avoid entering sensitive information on websites without these security features.
+Avoid entering sensitive personal information on websites without these security features.
 If you share access to a computer with your children, you should ensure that your passwords containing credit card information are stored where they cannot access it.

-Reporting Online Crime
+9. Report Online Crime

 If you believe you or your child may be the victim of a crime on the internet, such as attempted sex trafficking or solicitation from online predators, you should report this activity to the Internet Crime Complaint Center (IC3).
-Led by the Federal Bureau of Investigation, this reporting system gathers data to help track trends in cybercrime, investigate reported incidents, and in some cases, work with law enforcement to halt crime in its tracks.
+Led by the Federal Bureau of Investigation, this reporting system gathers data to help track trends in cybercrime, investigate reported incidents, and, in some cases, work with law enforcement to halt crime in its tracks.

-Internet Safety for Teenagers and Kids
+Internet Surfing Safety for Teenagers and Kids

 If you have children or teenagers at home, you might be concerned about their safety and well-being, and with good reason.
 Young people are often victims of cyberbullying and other malicious attacks.
 According to a recent survey, two-thirds of parents believe smartphones and internet access have made parenting harder now than in previous generations.

-Clear Communication and Rules
+Establish Clear Communication and Rules

 Establish an open and honest dialogue with your child about their online activities.
 Encourage them to share their experiences and let them know they can approach you with concerns or questions.
 Make them aware of potential dangers and teach them to recognize suspicious content or behavior.